sinnie/learn_web_dev/README.md

 # Learn Web Development

-#### The Section on Node.js is by far the most comprehensive section because I am focused on improving my knowledge of this area.
+#### The section on Node.js is by far the most comprehensive because I am focused on improving my knowledge in this area.
 Second to that, I will be focusing on React.js because it is awesome.

 ## Table of Contents